 Top Crooked Hut is designated as minimal maintenance, and DOC last cut the track to it in 2019.
-Paul Reid of the Permolat group got hold of some Back Country Trust funding in 2015 to do some hut maintenance and has made three trips in with various people to do this.
+Paul Reid of the Permolat group got hold of some Back Country Trust funding in 2015 to do some hut maintenance and over time made three trips in with various people to do this.
 Helicopter backloads of materials were provided by DOC.

 Crooked catchment.
 Map BU21.
 Grid Ref: E1492802/ N5271190 (BU21 928 712).
 575m altitude.
 West Coast, inland from Greymouth.
 Top Crooked Hut is located in the headwaters of the Crooked valley on a terrace on the TL of the River.
 It was shifted to its current site from one closer to the river by the army in 1991 because of an encroaching shingle fan.
-The forest around the hut is predominantly rata/ kamahi and the peaks of the Kaimata Range and Morgan tops provide a picturesque backdrop.
+The forest around the hut is predominantly rata/ kamahi and the peaks of the Kaimata Range and the Lake Morgan tops provide a picturesque backdrop.
 The Crooked is a rugged little valley with great remote ambience.
-Visits to the hut are infrequent, mostly groups doing the Lake Morgan Tops circuit.
+Visits to the hut are infrequent, mostly groups doing the Lake Morgan circuit.

 There is helicopter landing access in the original hut clearing just below the Hut.